Migration to Flutter Guide

 The importance of choosing the right mobile app technology

 When deciding on the technology that will power your mobile applications, you’re making a strategic investment that will affect everything from user engagement to your bottom line.
-Here’s why it matters.
+With multiple mature approaches available (native, cross-platform, and hybrid architectures), the wrong decision can slow down development, increase costs, and limit your ability to scale.

 1. Maximizing performance